vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 ### Ablation study on re-ranking depths and serving performance

-In the following section, we evaluate the impact of changing the re-ranking depth for the most efficient approach using the context-level MaxSim profile.
-Query latency is measured end-to-end, including embedding inference, retrieval, and re-ranking.
+In the following section, we evaluate the impact of changing the re-ranking depth for the most effective method using the context-level MaxSim.
+The query latency is measured end-to-end, including embedding inference, retrieval, and re-ranking.
 We report the average latency of all 800 queries without any concurrency.
 Note that this experiment uses all available CPU threads for ranking (16).
-Interestingly, we can improve `nDCG@10` significantly over BM25 by re-ordering the top ten documents below 50ms.
+Interestingly, we can improve `nDCG@10` significantly over BM25 by re-ordering just the top ten documents below 50ms.

 ![performance](/assets/2024-03-01-announcing-long-context-colbert-in-vespa/image3.png)